< back

 While we had not been able to arrange for a proper user research, I proactively advocated for the value of gaining quick feedback from customer, and initiated running guerrilla testings at the terminal, which is a simple and cost-effective way of design validation.
 Throughout the design cycle, we prototyped the feature and brought it to the terminal for guerrilla testings with travellers to validate our design assumptions and understand customer perceptive on the ideas, which enabled rapid iteration and improvement of the design before launching.

 In the middle of the phase, our team experienced the change of PO, which might have impacted the team moral and caused slight disruption to the delivery plan.
 As my role was the one working more closely with PO, I was able to maintain the team delivery velocity and ensure a smooth transition period, and supported the new PO to get up to speed with the delivery plan.
 As a result, we managed to successfully deliver the quick-win features as planned.
 The new mobile app has achieved a big improvement on app store rating, from 2.6 to 4.2.
+And the new releases also enabled better upselling of Wi-Fi usage purchase.

 Interested in knowing more?